 “Of course I am.
 Dadaji is just watching out for me.”

 Vin shrugged.
 “I’ll send a car.
 Be in the lobby at six-thirty.”

 He had to speak to his mother before the dinner.

-His decision in regard to claiming his birthright did not only affect Vin, but it affected the woman who had not only given him birth, but done her best to raise him in love and with a respect for the Indian culture she’d had to leave behind when sent off to America to live in unmarried, pregnant disgrace.
+His decision in regard to claiming his birthright did not only affect Vin, but it affected the woman who had given him birth, the woman who had done her best to raise him in love and with a respect for the Indian culture she’d had to leave behind when sent off to America to live in unmarried, pregnant disgrace.

 How desperate had Trisanu to be to come knocking on Vin’s door?

-Maybe it was tie Vin had the investigative company he had on retainer do a deep dive into the lives and finances of the Singhs.
-Did they truly merely want an heir, or were there reasons Trisanu Singh was now willing to acknowledge his billionaire grandson?
+Maybe it was time Vin had the investigative company he had on retainer do a deep dive into the lives and finances of the Singhs.
+Did they truly merely want an heir, or were there other reasons Trisanu Singh was now willing to acknowledge his billionaire grandson?